laravel-arcanist/laravel-arcanist.com/content/wizards.md

 When we looked at the routes that were registered above, we saw that they all contained `new-wizard`.
 This is because that’s the default `slug` provided by the `AbstractWizard` base class.

-To make your wizard cool and unique, you can provide a static `$slug` property yourself.
+To make your wizard cool and unique, you can (and should) overwrite the static `$slug` property.

 <tabbed-code-example>